bmlt-enabled/crouton/readme.txt

 == Description ==

-Crouton was forked from BMLT Tabbed UI plugin in 2018 and provides a UI and more for view recovery meetings as stored in a Basic Meeting List Toolbox (BMLT) database.
-Simply put the shortcode [bmlt_tabs] into a Wordpress page to get your very own view of the BMLT information.
+Crouton provides a UI for viewing recovery meetings stored in a Basic Meeting List Toolbox (BMLT) database.
+Simply put a shortcode on a Wordpress page to get an interactive display list of meetings.
-This plugin also provides shortcodes to view the meetings in a map or return the number of meetings and groups in specified service bodies.
-Please visit settings - BMLT Tabbed UI for shortcode instructions.
+This plugin provides shortcodes to view the meetings as a table, a map or insert the number of meetings and groups in specified service bodies.
+Configure Crouton from the Wordpress backend, using attributes in the shortcode or using query string parameters.
+The admin UI contains detailed instructions.

 == Installation ==